reinator/tutorial_metabarcoding/_pages/handsOn_1.md

   kmers/
   assembly/

- The above basically means you have created a folder called 'v_atanta' (if you chose vanessa atalanta as your working species) and inside it you have created two other folders side by side called 'kmers' and 'assembly'.
+ The above basically means you have created a folder called 'v_atanta' (if you choose vanessa atalanta as your working species) and inside it you have created two other folders side by side called 'kmers' and 'assembly'.
 If you would like to do that, then do:

  ```console
 mkdir <species_folder>